pisarenko-net/cd-ripper/README.md

 # cd-ripper -- Headless CD ripper

-Collection of scripts and configurations for a headless CD rip system based raspberry pi.
+Collection of scripts and configurations for a headless CD rip system based on raspberry pi or any other Linux system.

 Typical usage:
  1. trigger on new inserted disc